 - The court sends the completed acknowledgement of service to the Petitioner, who needs to complete an application for decree nisi, and a statement in support.

-- A judge will then read the file and if everything is in order, they will fix a date for decree nisi to be pronounced.
+- A judge or court official will then read the file and if everything is in order, they will fix a date for decree nisi to be pronounced.
 Usually there is no need for anyone to attend court.
 You are still married after the decree nisi – it is simply confirmation that the court accepts that a divorce should take place.

 - If you cannot agree who should pay the costs of the divorce, there will be a short hearing to resolve this when the decree nisi is pronounced and you should both attend court.
 You need to give notice beforehand (to both the court and the Respondent) if you wish to pursue costs.